MattMkIV/Autonomous_vehicles/README.md

 # Assignments of Autonomous Vehicles

-This repository contains all the exercises assigned in the course "Platforms and Algorithms for Autonomous Vehicles."
+This repository contains all the exercises assigned in the course "Platforms and Algorithms for Autonomous Vehicles"
 ## Requirements

 ### Operating System